 To cite this work, please use the following reference:

 Heissenberger, K. (2018).
-Personalized Professionalization in Pedagogical Fields through Practitioner Research. https://www.socialpublishersfoundation.org/knowledge-base/invited-article-personalized-professionalization-in-pedagogical-fields-through-practitioner-research/
+Personalized Professionalization in Pedagogical Fields through Practitioner Research. retrieved from https://www.socialpublishersfoundation.org/knowledge_base/invited-article-personalized-professionalization-in-pedagogical-fields-through-practitioner-research/